7 Simple Hacks To Target Dog Joint Discomfort – FAST

 If you’re concerned about your mature dog’s mobility, ask your vet about physiotherapy, hydrotherapy, or massage techniques that might help them a little more.

 This is very important.
 Playing games and running around is what life is about!
 But sometimes, you’ll have to know when to say stop.
-This is especially critical for dogs who have been diagnosed with arthritis.

 You know your dog, and you know if they’re acting differently.
-You may notice they’re limping at the end of an active day or licking a particular part of the body.
+You may notice they’re slowing down at the end of an active day or licking a particular part of the body.
 These are just a couple of signs that they may have overdone it.
 When you spot these signs, think about reducing the amount or type of exercise they’re doing.

 A good basis to work from is a ratio of 5 minutes of exercise per month of their age until your pup is fully grown.
 For example, if they’re three months old they can be walked for 15 minutes a maximum of twice a day.
 When 4 months old this can go up to 20 minutes twice a day etc.

-Prevent Dog Joint Pain By Building A Dog Joint Friendly Home
+Erect A Dog Joint Friendly Home

 You’d be surprised at how much a simple change of furniture can have on your dog’s joint health!
 Choosing a comfortable and supportive bed for them will keep their bones happy.
 Also making sure the bed is in a warm part of the house will prevent the bones from becoming stiffer.
 Maybe you can relate by thinking about how your own bones feel in the cold winter months!